nicti/aa-standingsrequests/README.md

 - When user leaves the corporation or alliance, the app will automatically suggest to revoke the standing in-game
 - Either an alliance or a corporation can be defined as master for in-game standings
 - Review current standings of your alliance or corporation and see which auth user requested it (if any)
+- Approvals/revocations are automatically logged for later review

 ## Screenshots